- Director: Mel Gibson

 At the end of the three hours, my biggest problem is that I’m unclear on what the point of any of this is.
 I’m not sure I’ve ever seen a less nuanced movie, and yet I’m still not left certain as to what it’s trying to say.
 Gibson’s hero never changes, he never has a single moment of doubt.
 He inspires men to action and seems irresistible to women.
 Meanwhile, there is no attempt to portray any of the English as anything other than irredeemably evil, rapists and torturers.
 Gibson is uninterested in the actual reasons for the historical rebellion.
 In the movie, we watch the English invoke the right of “prima nocte,” the idea that lords could sleep with the wives of their subjects on their wedding night.
 This is a historical myth, not something that ever happened.
 But Gibson wants his bad guys to be guilty of the worst things he can think of, in this case sleeping with other dude’s wives.
 The problem is that, when Wallace yells “freedom” at the end of this movie just before dying, what is he asking for “freedom” from, beyond, you know, not being serial killed by psychopaths after they bang your wife?
 I have no idea.
 Even the Robert the Bruce’s father (Ian Bannen), seen here as conniving snake willing to sell out anyone for power, is shown as decrepit and disfigured by what I think is supposed to be leprosy, though of course there’s no historical evidence for this.
 He’s a bad guy, so Gibson thinks he should be ugly, too.

 The movie’s battle sequences, particularly the lengthy central Battle of Stirling Bridge, are perfectly fine, though perhaps more impressive at the time than now.
-Even six years later, the Lord of Rings trilogy’s battles are far more impressive, and far fewer guys getting shot in the butt with arrows while they were mooning the enemy.
-We do get a sense of the incredibly dinginess of the middle ages, this might have been among the muddiest and grungiest movies made up to this point.
+Even six years later, the Lord of Rings trilogy’s battles are far more impressive, and had far fewer guys getting shot in the butt with arrows while they were mooning the enemy.
+We do get a sense of the incredible dinginess of the middle ages, this might have been among the muddiest and grungiest movies made up to this point.
 Today, this “gritty” view of history has become passe, but here it felt like something new.
-It is hard, however to praise the historical “accuracy” of a movie that has its heroes wearing kilts despite the fact that they were not a thing for many centuries after this.
+It is hard, however, to praise the historical “accuracy” of a movie that has its heroes wearing kilts despite the fact that they were not a thing for many centuries after this.

 Even as someone with an interest in history, I’m not someone obsessed with historical accuracy.
 That’s why it’s a movie and not a documentary.
 There is something to be said for putting historical events into a digestible story so we can understand them better than we might just reading a direct recounting of what happened.
 This is not that.
 Most of the people involved are actual historical figures, but that’s about as far as it goes.
 For one, Princess Isabella and William Wallace, seen having an affair here, would never have met, she was three years old at the time of his death.
 When she whispers in the ear of the dying king that she’ll come back and overthrow his son with a child that isn’t his, that really is something the historical Isabella did, but it was many years later with a nobleman named Roger Mortimer, not William Wallace.
 And that’s not even getting into all the smaller details the movie has no interest in getting right.

-Putting aside my various whitterings, why do we think Braveheart has been such a success, with an influence far beyond the walls of the movie theater.
+Putting aside my various whitterings, why do we think Braveheart has been such a success, with an influence far beyond the walls of the movie theater?
 For one, it seems like it would play very effectively as propaganda.
 If you buy into the basic premise that the movie is telling you the truth, or a truth anyway, it is very effective at making you like its heroes and hate its villains.
 I also think that Scotland has an inherent charm, even amid the mid-90s grunge.
 I think that most historical epics could benefit from giving most of the main characters thick Scottish accents of varying reliability, and showing them marching past the snow-dappled Cairngorns.
 And of course there’s a certain element of wish-fulfillment.
-After being betrayed at a later battle by a Scottish nobleman (Alum Armstrong), Wallace rides his horse into the guy’s bedroom and bases his face in with a flail (we see the smashing in close up).
+After being betrayed at a later battle by a Scottish nobleman (Alum Armstrong), Wallace rides his horse into the guy’s bedroom and bashes his face in with a flail (we see the smashing in close up).
 At first I thought this was a dream, that the guy was feeling guilty about betraying Wallace, but the movie is serious about it.
 It has no sense of what’s ridiculous and what isn’t.

 I’m not saying don’t watch Braveheart because of Mel Gibson.
 I think you should go into it with that context, but I think the movie has to stand or not stand on its own merits, and I don’t think it does.
 Many similar, better movies have been made covering similar ground over the years.
 You can currently find The Outlaw King on Netflix, starring Chris Pine as Robert the Bruce, in which Wallace is mentioned but never seen.
 That movie’s climactic battle is just as muddy, medieval and interesting as the battle here, the movie has the exact same villains but spends more time actually rounding them out, Pine’s character is far more interesting than Gibson’s here (though his accent is, if anything, more dodgy), and the history is far more accurate.
 So I would recommend maybe trying that instead.